-You’ve heard about the field of occupational therapy (OT), but you may not be totally clear on what OTs actually do.
-In this post, we outline what do occupational therapists do, and—if the profession intrigues you—how you can become an OT.
+You’ve heard about the field of occupational therapy (OT), but you may not be totally clear on what an OT does.
+In this post, we outline what occupational therapists do, and—if the profession intrigues you—how you can become an OT.

 What Is Occupational Therapy?

-Occupational therapy involves hands-on work helping people improve their quality of life by engaging in activities that matter to them.
+Occupational therapy involves hands-on work helping people improve the quality of their daily life by engaging in meaningful activities.
 “OTs learn about who you are and help you get back to doing the things that are important to you,” says Dr. Maureen Johnson, PhD, MS, OT/L, an assistant professor of occupational therapy at the University of St. Augustine for Health Sciences (USAHS).

 What Does an Occupational Therapist Do?

 Occupational therapists are healthcare professionals who help patients maximize fine motor skills.
 They work with people who have injuries, illnesses, physical disabilities, or any other conditions that affect their ability to perform the activities of daily living (occupations).¹